-Think of your comments not as theses nailed to a wall in the public square, but as conversational openings that invite comment from your classmates, including the author.
+In general, think of your comments on a story not as theses nailed to a wall in the public square, but as conversational openings that invite comment from your classmates, including the author.
 You're basically making observations and asking questions.
 Every piece could invite dozens of observations and questions, though you'll probably have time to discuss only a few during class.
 Some will occur to multiple readers, others only to you.
 Here are a few examples of this conversational approach:

 - "What I really admire here is ..." - "The first time I read this story Then I read it a second time, and ..." - "The narrative voice in this story is interesting.
 Who is telling us all this, and what's their stake in things?
-One possibility could be ..." - "The title of this text is interesting.
-What does it imply, and to what extent is that implication fulfilled, or reversed, or complicated, in the story?
-One reading could be ..." - "I'm curious to know how other people read this particular scene, this particular moment, this particular exchange, this particular line in the story.
+You said you were open to feedback about the main character.
+Would you like a suggestion?" - "The title of this text is interesting.
+What does it imply, and to what extent is that implication fulfilled, or reversed, or complicated, in the story?" - "I'm curious to know how other people read this particular scene, this particular moment, this particular exchange, this particular line in the story.
 Here's why ..." - "Here's something I noticed. ..." - "How might this story be different if ..." - "What do you all think about ... / Have you all thought about ..." - "Could this element be doing more for the story?
 For example, ..." - "Do you have a particular audience in mind for this story?
 I can see it doing well with ..., and this is why!" - "I could envision this story in a certain magazine, or a certain anthology, or a certain publisher's fall list, and here's why." - "I'm fascinated by the language of this story, and here are some examples." - "This story reminded me of another story (or novel or film or TV show or comedy sketch or news story or essay or discovery or innovation or trend or folktale or myth or song or artwork or quote or earlier point made in class, etc.), and here's why I say that."